CSC-3380-Spring-2025/Team-23/README.md

 A Roblox account is needed to log in to Roblox Studio.

-Once downloaded to your local computer, go to “FILE” on the top left of Roblox Studio -> “Open from file” -> Locate your recently downloaded game.
+Once downloaded to your local computer, go to “FILE” on the top left of Roblox Studio -> “Open from file” -> Locate your recently downloaded game within File Explorer

-When the game is fully loaded, go to file->Game Settings->Security and enable all.
+When the game is fully loaded, go to File->Game Settings->Security and enable all.

-Then click the blue Button to play.
+Then click the Blue Button to play.

 ## Dependencies